-As any avid online shopper knows, it’s not just costs that add up from all those clicks and delightful deliveries to your doorstep.
-It’s the physical boxes and packing materials too–a problem that’s prompting some companies to try and minimize waste.
-Amazon, for example, has a recycling program where customers can fill their boxes with donations send to Goodwill–shipping costs covered.
+As any avid online shopper knows, it’s not just cost that adds up from all those clicks and delightful deliveries to your doorstep.
+It’s the physical boxes and packing materials in your home too–a problem that’s prompting some companies to try and minimize waste.
+Amazon, for example, has a recycling program where customers can fill their boxes with donations and send to Goodwill–shipping costs covered.
 But there’s a new trend that takes things even further: eco-friendly packaging.
 Here are a few of the latest sustainable packaging innovations.

 Soap Paper By Bennison

 The socially-conscious, high-end pajama company Bennison partnered with GYRO to create packaging made entirely of water-soluble, non-toxic, biodegradable soap paper.
 For each pair of pajamas sold, another pair of pajamas is wrapped in the soap paper and donated to a child in need across the globe.
 By tearing small pieces of the packaging off at a time, the recipient has enough soap to clean the pajamas for a few months–a simple act that can help save lives in impoverished areas.